What is the customer's context and application?

 What study have we carried out?

-The splined pin solution was requested by the customer.
+The solution with splined pin was requested by the customer.
 No other solution was proposed as a better proposal.

-For this part, we were convinced that the existing process was inefficient, so we came up with a completely new one!
-The work focused on assembly rather than turning, with less material removal, more automation and a drastic reduction in costs.
+For this piece, we were convinced of the inefficiency of the existing process, so we came up with a completely new one!
+The work focused on assembly rather than bar turning with less material removal, more automation and drastically reduced costs.

 What did we recommend?

-We offered our customer a two-body version consisting of a spindle with a head and a spacer that fits onto the spindle by means of automated assembly.
+We offered our customer a two-body version consisting of a head bolt and a spacer which is automatically fitted onto the axle.

 - The cold-forged M8 head axle, on which we have just applied a precision spline.
 Cold heading has the advantage of supporting extremely competitive production rates.